spikebike/Backups-Done-Right-legacy2/docs/overview.md

 ## Overview

-BDR ([Backups Done Right] is a backup program that allows trading local disk space for remote disk space to allow offsite backups with minimal cost.
-So 1TB of local disk space could used to allow 4 copies of 250GB to be backed up remotely.
+BDR (Backups Done Right) is a backup program that allows trading local disk space for remote disk space to allow offsite backups with minimal cost.
+So this allows trading of local disk space (disks can be less than $50 per TB) for valuable offsite backups.

-The default configuration should work for most users, but plenty of settings will alow changing the defaults.
+The default configuration should work for most users and theres just a few simple commands to get started.
+More advanced users can adjust things as needed.

 Encryption is done on the client, and no recovery mechanisms are provided for.
 Loss of the password results in loss of data.
 Please act accordingly.